The Bigamist (1953 film)

-The Bigamist is a 1953 American drama film noir directed by Ida Lupino starring Joan Fontaine, Ida Lupino, Edmund Gwenn and Edmond O'Brien.
+The Bigamist is a 1953 American drama film noir directed by Ida Lupino starring Joan Fontaine, Ida Lupino, Edmond O'Brien, and Edmund Gwenn.
 Producer/Screenwriter Collier Young was married to Fontaine at the time and had previously been married to Lupino.
 The Bigamist has been cited as the first American feature film made in the sound era in which the female star of a film directed herself.

 Plot

-Harry (Edmond O'Brien) and Eve Graham (Joan Fontaine) want to adopt a child, as Eve is infertile.
-Adoption agent Mr. Jordan (Edmund Gwenn) advises the couple that, as a matter of routine, he needs to investigate their backgrounds and current lifestyle thoroughly.
+Harry and Eve Graham want to adopt a child, as Eve is infertile.
+Adoption agent Mr. Jordan advises the couple that, as a matter of routine, he needs to investigate their backgrounds and current lifestyle thoroughly.
 Harry responds with a worried, pensive look, which concerns Jordan.

-Harry and Eve live in San Francisco and are co-owners of a business, with Harry traveling to Los Angeles frequently for work.
+Harry and Eve live in San Francisco and are co-owners of a business, with Harry travelling to Los Angeles frequently for work.
 Jordan arrives at Harry's Los Angeles office looking for information about Harry.
 The receptionist calls around to all the hotels, but none of them have a Harry Graham registered.
-One or two of the managers remember Harry, but he hasn't been checked into their hotels in months.
+One or two of the managers remember Harry, but he hasn't checked into their hotels in months.
 Jordan is puzzled and even more determined to investigate Harry.
 He visits the address listed in the phone book for a "Harrison Graham" and there finds Harry, with a different wife—and a baby.
 When Jordan is about to call the police, Harry tells him, via a lengthy flashback, how he got into this situation.

 Upon learning of Eve's infertility, Harry suggested that she join him in his business as a means of coping with her disappointment.
-Though she'd done well at work, she soon began to focus solely on the business, leaving Harry feeling lonely.
-While staying in a hotel in L.A., Harry met an interesting woman named Phyllis (Ida Lupino), on a bus tour of Hollywood movie stars' homes.
+Though she had done well at work, she soon began to focus solely on the business, leaving Harry feeling lonely.
+While staying in L.A., Harry met an interesting woman named Phyllis on a bus tour of Hollywood movie stars' homes.
 They spent time together but parted, with Harry not expecting to see her again.

 Talking on the phone with Eve that night, Harry tried to tell her about Phyllis and his loneliness, but Eve was interested only in talking about business.
 Back home, he tried again to explain how he believed they needed to work at becoming closer.
 He suggested planning a vacation together but she dismissed the idea, saying she was pleased with the state of their marriage.
 In L.A., Harry began seeing Phyllis again, platonically at first, but romantic feelings developed.
 Not wanting to fall in love, Phyllis had not allowed Harry to share with her anything about his background and thus remained ignorant of his marriage.
 On Harry's last night in town, they spent the night together.